CarlosPProjects/Three.js/README.md

 - We create the cube.
 - Let's see how to background can be change.
-- Camera, how does it work?
+- Camera, how does it work?.
-- OrbitControls + MouseEvents
+- OrbitControls + MouseEvents.